 Stumbled on a new marketing term this week (mid September 2014), Private Blog Networks (PBN’s).

-I’ve been working on a network of websites for well over a decade (will soon be 15 years), but never seen a website network/domain network called a Private Blog Network.
+I’ve been working on a network of websites for well over a decade to support my SEO business services (will soon be two decades), but never seen a website network/domain network called a Private Blog Network (PBN).

 Looking through Google Analytics Keywords Tool for Private Blog Networks indicates it’s a new Internet marketing term, one of those silly marketing buzz words/phrase to sell old rope: another one is Web 2.0.